MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 |The overall composite SLO target is set at 99.45%, equivalent to approximately 4 hours of downtime per month. |
 |---|

+To meet the SLO target of allowing only 4 hours of unavailability per month, the workload team establishes an on-call rotation.
+Both customer support and synthetic transaction monitoring can invoke on-call SRE support to promptly address availability issues.

 ### Workload SLA

 The workload team's legal and finance departments decided to set the SLA for the workload at 99.9% availability per month, exceeding the SLO target of 99.45%.
 They made this decision after analyzing financial payouts versus projected customer growth based on an attractive SLA.
 The SLA covers two core user flows and includes performance considerations, not just availability.
 It's a calculated risk taken by the business team to benefit the business, with the engineering team aware of the commitment.